Driftall/HomeControl/README.md

 XBMC will be interfaced using the JSON-RPC API, allowing control without having to modify your XBMC installation

-Windows will be interfaced using a service that will read data and control the computer in the background, to keep intrusion to a minimum.
+Windows will be interfaced using a Notifier running in the system tray that will process any requests sent to the computer but will also report data back to the server.
+It has been implemented this way to remove the majority of intrusion but also allowing the user to see any issues that may occur.